ScottyLabs/wdw/basics/index.md

 people to expect and what people will be interested in learning.
 We can't wait, and we hope to see you there!

-If you have any comments or questions about this guide, please write to info at scottylabs dot org.
+If you have any comments or questions about this guide, please write to hello at scottylabs dot org.